How to split a tera-polynomial: Implementation and numerical results

 The work-horse of our database is the \texttt{nset} structure.
 This structure implements the mathematical idea of a finite set of points in the rectangle $[-2,2)+i (-4,4)$ that is symmetric with respect to the real axis.
 Only the points in the upper-plane are stored.
 Each stored point in the set is a \texttt{u128} complex number.
 Each set comes with a separation parameter $\varepsilon>0$ and all operations on the \texttt{nset} guaranty the following property: given two distincts points $z_1$, $z_2$ in the set or in its conjugate image:

 In other words, points are considered as equal if one center belongs to the square ``pixel'' of side $2\varepsilon$ centered in the other one.
-Note that this is not an transitive relation (see Figure~\ref{fig:nSet}).
-Special care must be taken near the real axis to avoid collisions with the conjugate images ($z_2=\overline{z_1}$).
+Note that this is not an transitive relation (see Fig.~\ref{fig:nSet}).
+Special care must be taken near the real axis to avoid collisions with the conjugate images ($z_2=\overline{z_1}$): if $|\Im(z_1)|<\varepsilon/2$ then $z_1$ is undistinguishable from its conjugate and is therefore considered real; the value $\Im z_1$ should be set to zero in order to respect~\eqref{nsetAsumption}.
 In our database, we use a separation $\varepsilon_h = 3.23\times 10^{-27}$ for hyperbolic centers and $\varepsilon_m = 8.08\times 10^{-28}$ for Misiurewicz points.
 Note that this parameter serves a different purpose than the certification parameters (see Fig.~\ref{fig:rootCertif}).

 The points in an \texttt{nset} structure are totally ordered by the lexicographical order:

 To optimize memory management, an \texttt{nset} can exist in two internal states, either locked or unlocked.
 In its unlocked state, an \texttt{nset} contains a family of sub-sets (called bars) whose sizes form, ideally, a geometric progression.
 Each bar is ordered with~\eqref{defLexi}.
 Bars are independent from one another (no ordering).
 Insertion is performed on the last (smallest) bar unless it is full, in which case the bar is merged with the previous one (recursively if necessary).
 This means that insertion can be performed in $O(1)$ to $O(N)$ operations, where $N$ is the size of the \texttt{nset}.
 However, large numbers of operations are exponentially rare: the $k^\text{th}$ bar is only merged into the bar $k+1$ when all the previous bars are full, so once in $O(2^{k})$ insertions.
 If we denote by $B$ is the size of the smallest bar and $K=\log_2 \left(1+\frac{N}{B}\right)$ the total number of bars, then, on average, an insertion costs